 Subnetting based on host requirement

 We consider either the host requirement or the network requirement for subnetting.
 The table below in the figure displays the details for subnetting a /16 network.
-You can examine how there is an opposite relationship between the number of host and the number of subnets.
-The more borrowed bits result in more subnets, but with fewer host bits available resulting in fewer hosts in the network.
-If host requirement are more addresses then more host bits are necessary, which resulting in fewer subnets.
+You can examine how there is an opposite relationship between the number of hosts and the number of subnets.
+The more borrowed bits result in more subnets, but with fewer host bits available, there are fewer hosts in the network.
+If the host requirement is more addresses, then more host bits are necessary, which results in fewer subnets.

-So, here in this lesson, we will discuss the subnetting based on the host requirement.
-So we will jump right into the examples for better understanding.
-The examples here we will be talking about will seem to be the same as the ones we did in the earlier lesson but there is a most important twist that makes it special.
+In this lesson, we will discuss the subnetting based on the host requirement.
+We will jump right into the examples for better understanding.
+The examples we will be talking about will seem to be the same as the ones we did in the earlier lesson, but there is a most important twist that makes them special.

-Let’s suppose we have purchased the address 192.168.100.0 with the subnet mask 255.255.255.0 and we required to break that address into 62 hosts per network.
-The number of host requirement in the subnet will determine how many bits must be left in the host portion.
-Remember that two of the addresses cannot be used so the usable number of addresses can be calculated as 2h-2.
+Let’s suppose we have purchased the address 192.168.100.0 with the subnet mask 255.255.255.0 and are required to break that address into 62 hosts per network.
+The number of hosts required in the subnet will determine how many bits must be left in the host portion.
+Remember that two of the addresses cannot be used, so the usable number of addresses can be calculated as 2h-2.
 The process is almost exactly the same as the one based on network requirements.

 Convert the number of hosts to binary